etzionas/dev-ops-api-example/CI-CD-setup.md

 # GitHub Actions workflow setup and instructions

 ## Prerequisites
-To automatically set code changes to this project you will need the following development kits.
+To automatically set code changes to this project you will need the following:
  * [Docker](https://docs.docker.com/engine/installation/)
  To be able to use docker with sudo rights:
  * [Docker post installation steps](https://docs.docker.com/engine/install/linux-postinstall/)